National Training Centre in partnership with the University of Chester

 7. Artistic work should reflect an effective synthesis of form and content.
 It should be formally coherent and articulate and have been subject to rigorous self evaluation and critical reflection based on an evolving personal critical position.

 To achieve the required standard, the work must achieve most of the above criteria.
-At the end of the assessment of the programme learners will be able to: 1) analyse key issues in a detached manner; 2) critically explore and reflect on research findings; 3) identify and define key issues for analysis; 4) design and apply appropriate research methods; 5) communicate results of research to peers and staff and others; 6) identify key research resources and references using a variety of mediums; 7) write clear and systematic reviews of literature; 8) plan and execute independent research projects; 9) write clear and concise research reports; 10) plan and deliver clear oral presentations; 11) work independently and in group situations.
+At the end of the assessment of the programme learners will be able to: 1) analyse key issues in a detached manner; 2) critically explore and reflect on research findings; 3) identify and define key issues for analysis; 4) design and apply appropriate research methods; 5) identify key research resources and references using a variety of mediums; 6) write clear and systematic reviews of literature; 7) plan and deliver clear oral presentations; 8) work independently and in group situations.

 Taught Module Assessment